MariusAlbrecht/FirefoxNord/README.md

 - really nice TreestyleTabs config (thanks to alshat46)
 - clean pop up and mouseclick menus (because I removed tons of items in popups I dont like)

-Especially because I removed so much I encourage you to use the [Browser Toolbox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox) and change the code to your liking
+Especially because I removed so much I encourage you to use the [Browser Toolbox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Toolbox) to change the code to your liking

 ### Acknoledgements